6 Habits That'll Keep Your Business Stuck

 One of the most important things for you as a business owner to know is who you are trying to sell to.
 These people are known as your target audience; a group of individuals with common characteristics who will purchase what you are selling.
 If you don’t know who will buy your product or service, how will they know you exist?
 So, take time to study your target audience.
 Figure out what it is they want or need; as well as how to reach them.

-This task may seem daunting and time consuming, yet it will pay off.
-Once you know your target audience and what they want or need, you will be able to get your product or service in front of them, and they will be glad to have found you.
+This task may seem daunting and time-consuming, yet it will pay off.
+Once you know your target audience, where they hang out, and what they want or need, you will be able to get your product or service in front of them, and they will be glad to have found you.

 2. You’re no longer hustling